dangeabunea/PMonitor/README.md

     <add key="PMonitorNbOfProcesses" value="3"/>

     <!--
-    The name and friendly name of the process you want to monitor separated by comma.
-You can Choose the process name from the windows task manager.
+    The names and friendly names of the processes you want to monitor separated by comma.
+You can choose the process name from the windows task manager.
 In this example, I will chose notepad, wordpad and paint.
-In windows, the process name is found         without adding the .exe extension.
+In windows, the process names do not contain .exe extension.
     -->
     <add key="PMonitorProcess1" value="notepad,Notepad"/>
     <add key="PMonitorProcess2" value="wordpad,Wordpad"/>